Relative topological entropy and relative mean dimension of induced factors: Preliminaries

 \section{Preliminaries}

 In this section, we introduce basic notions and prepare some results which will be used in the sequel.
 Denote by $\mathbb{N}$ and $\mathbb{R}$ the set of positive integers and the set of real numbers, respectively.
 For $n\in\mathbb{N}$ we write $[n]$ for the set $\{1,2,\dots,n\}$ and $|F|$ for the cardinality of a set $F$.
+For every real number $r$, we denote by $\lfloor r \rfloor$ the greatest integer not exceeding $r$.